MyHammer/siqqel/README.md

 # What is siqqel?

-siqqel is a simple and lightweight framework which allows you to execute MySQL queries directly from your browser (by transforming them into AJAX calls to a backend script), displaying the results of your queries within the structure of the calling HTML document.
+siqqel is a simple and lightweight framework which allows you to execute MySQL queries directly from your browser (by transforming them into JSON calls to a backend script), displaying the results of your queries within the structure of the calling HTML document.

 siqqel was created by Max Winde (http://github.com/343max).